Averaging principle for two time-scale stochastic differential equations with fast component in noncompact space: Introduction

 In the study of fully coupled stochastic systems, when the fast component does not locate in a compact space, the limit system becomes very complicated.
 Our purpose is to reveal the essential impact of various ergodicity of the fast component on the limit system.
 We shall show the wellposedness of the limit system and the averaging principle under different ergodicity of the fast component.
 To this end, it is crucial to show the continuous dependence of the invariant probability measure $\pi^x$ of the fast component $(Y_t^\veps)$ on the fixed state $x$ of the slow component $(X_t^\veps)$.

 In applications many real systems can be viewed as a combination of slow and fast motions such as in modeling climate-weather interaction \cite{CMP,Ki01}, in biology \cite{KK}, in mathematical finance \cite{FFF,FFK} and references therein.
 The averaging principle has been established for various multiscale systems which says that the slow component $(X_t^\ve)$ will converge to some limit process $(\bar X_t)$ as $\ve\to 0$ in suitable sense.
 Also, there are many works devoted to the study of central limit theorems and large deviations of multiscale stochastic models.
-For a two-time scale system where both slow and fast components are continuous processes given as solutions of SDEs, these problems have been extensively studied in e.g. \cite{Kh68,Kh05,Liu,Lip,Puh,Ver1,Ver2}, in \cite{HL20} for SDEs driven by fractional Brownian motions.
+For a two-time scale system where both slow and fast components are continuous processes given as solutions of SDEs, these problems have been extensively studied in e.g. \cite{Kh68,Kh05,Lip,Liu,Puh,Ver1,Ver2}, in \cite{HL20} for SDEs driven by fractional Brownian motions.
 For a two-time scale system where the slow component is a continuous process but the fast process is a jump process over a discrete space, these problems have been studied in e.g. \cite{BDG18,FL96,MS22} and references therein.

-When the fast component does not depend on the slow component, we arrive at the classical uncoupled setup, and the averaging principle usually holds in quite general conditions.
+When the fast component does not depend on the slow component, we arrive at the classical uncoupled setup, and the averaging principle usually holds in quite general conditions(cf. e.g. \cite{PV1,PV3} and references therein).
 However, when the fast component depends on the slow component, the situation becomes more complicated.
 Anosov \cite{Ano} established the first relatively general result on fully coupled averaging principle.
 See the monograph of Kifer \cite{Ki09} for a detailed discussion on averaging of fully coupled dynamical systems.
 The averaging principle for fully coupled stochastic processes have been investigated in e.g. Freidlin and Wentzell \cite{FW} and Veretennikov \cite{Ve91}, the corresponding large deviation principle has been studied by Veretennikov \cite{Ver1,Ver2} and recently by Puhalskii \cite{Puh}.
+In \cite{PV2}, Pardoux and Veretennikov analyzed the regularity of the density of invariant probability measure based on the PDE technique under certain smooth conditions of the coefficients.
 This work focuses on the averaging principle for fully coupled two time-scale stochastic processes.

 To be precise, for each fixed slow component $x$, let $\pi^x$ denote the invariant probability measure of the fast component.
 As usual, put $\bar{b}(x)=\int_{\R^d}b(x,y)\pi^x(\d y)$ and $\bar{\sigma}(x)$ the square root of $\bar a(x):=\int_{\R^d}(\sigma\sigma^\ast)(x,y)\pi^x(\d y)$, and consider the SDE